Talwinder Singh Parmar: Death

-Parmar returned to India after the bombing of Air India Flight 182 and was later killed in an encounter with the Punjab police in 1992.
+In August 1992 Parmar's associate Sukhdev Singh would be killed by Punjab Police who were crushing the insurgency in Punjab through Operation Rakshak II.
+Parmar was killed in an alleged encounter with the Punjab police on 15 October 1992 as he attempted to cross the Indian-Pakistan border into India.
+Evidence later came to light showing that Parmar had been in custody for nine days where he was interrogated and then killed, with the killing framed as an "encounter".
+Parmar had framed ISYF and Lakhbir Singh Rode as the mastermind of the Air India 182 bombing during interrogation.

 Legacy

 In July 2023, posters of Parmar were seen in several places in Canada advertising a car rally in his honour.
 The posters referred to Parmar as a "shaheed" (martyr).
 The posters were widely condemned by the Canadian government and by many Sikh Canadians.
 The Canadian government called the posters "disgusting" and said that they "glorify violence and terrorism."
 Many Sikh Canadians also expressed their disgust at the posters, saying that they did not represent the views of the Khalistani.
-The Khalistan Liberation Force defended the posters, saying that they were honouring a "martyr" who had fought for the Sikh cause.
+The Khalistan Liberation Force, a militant outfit, defended the posters, saying that they were honouring a "martyr" who had fought for the Sikh cause.